Subscribe to our mailing list.

 Price of Platinum Today & Historical Platinum Price Charts

 View the live platinum spot price per troy ounce, gram, and kilogram.
-You can also see the 24-hour price trend for each weight.
-Below, you'll find a full, interactive platinum price chart with historical pricing, and also view our popular platinum bullion product categories.
+You can also see the 24-hour price trend for platinum.
+Below is an interactive platinum price chart with historical pricing, as well as additional historic long term platinum price charts below.

 Popular Platinum Bullion

 Platinum Spot Price and the Price of Platinum per Ounce

 The tools and platinum price charts on this page are designed to allow you to determine the platinum price at a glance.
 You can find 24-hour price trends, as well as an interactive price chart that will allow you to view platinum prices in the past.
 You can also learn more about the many different options available for investing in platinum, from coins to bars.

 We strive to ensure that you are always able to answer the question of how much is platinum worth, and how much is platinum per ounce today?
 These are crucial considerations for any investor interested in diversifying their portfolio with precious metals in order to safeguard it against market fluctuations, further fiat currency devaluations, and other wealth-related threats.

 From the price of platinum today, live platinum spot prices, to platinum price history, here we help you have critical platinum price information needed to make smart platinum bullion buying and selling choices.

 Why are investors buying Platinum Bullion products?